picocms/Pico/README.md

 - the `MAJOR` version (e.g. `1.0` to `2.0`), a appropriate upgrade tutorial will be provided.

 Upgrading Pico 0.8 or 0.9 to Pico 1.0 is a special case.
 The new `PicoDeprecated` plugin ensures backwards compatibility, so you basically can follow the above upgrade instructions as if we updated the `MINOR` version.
-However, we recommend you to take some further steps to confine the neccessity of `PicoDeprecated` as far as possible.
+However, we recommend you to take some further steps to confine the necessity of `PicoDeprecated` as far as possible.
 For more information about what has changed with Pico 1.0 and a step-by-step upgrade tutorial, please refer to the [upgrade page of our website][HelpUpgrade].

 Run
 ---